thinger-io/plugins/grafana/docs/get_started.md

 ## First Login

+!!! info

+    Perform initial login using your thinger.io account username and password 'admin'

 Upon installing the plugin, perform the initial login using your thinger.io account username and the password `admin`.
 After the first login, the system will prompt you to change the password to a custom one.
 Once done, you'll gain access to the Grafana workspace, offering a variety of options.

 <p align="center">